Jai0401/market-research-catalyst/output/use_cases.md

-Okay, based on the provided industry research on the agriculture industry, here are 5 practical and impactful use cases leveraging GenAI, LLMs, and ML technologies:

 **1. Use Case: AI-Powered Crop Health Monitoring and Disease Prediction**

 *   **Use Case:** Proactive identification and prediction of crop diseases and nutrient deficiencies using aerial imagery and sensor data.